anenadic/2021-03-16-ttt-ssi-online/TEACHING_NOTES.md

 - Recording teaching on Day 1?
 Also make sure they do not attempt live coding teaching.
 - Example of live coding teaching by me and Steve?
 - Need a visible clock to time exercisez - there is an option for breakout rooms to have a timer
+- Add contact details and links to mailing lists etc in How we operate
 - Test Zoom with Steve: https://zoom.us/j/94200126664, the non-teaching instructor will have to be Zoom facilitator - muting people, assigning co-host provileges and managing breakout rooms, also pasting notes in the chat and Etherpad and monitor chat.